-Any student who tests positive to COVID-19 must return to their home or to a designated guardian who resides within a five-hour driving distance from the School, and must isolate for 14 days.
-Students must be symptom free and show documentation of a negative COVID-19 test taken 4-7 days before reintegrating into the school community.
+Any student who tests positive to COVID-19 must return to their home or to a designated guardian who resides within a five-hour driving distance from the School, and must be isolated for at least 10 days.
+Students must be symptom free and show documentation from a doctor that the student is not contagious or documentation of a negative COVID-19 test taken 4-7 days before reintegrating into the school community.